Continuing Education Activity

 Pearls and Other Issues

-Never wait for toxicology results before instituting treatment in amphetamines related psychiatric disorders or CNS toxicity.
+- Never wait for toxicology results before instituting treatment in amphetamine-related psychiatric disorders or CNS toxicity.

-Suspect amphetamines related psychiatric disorders in all patients who present with agitation/psychosis, tachycardia, and/or hypertension.
+- Suspect amphetamine-related psychiatric disorders in all patients presenting with agitation/psychosis, tachycardia, and/or hypertension.

-Consider co-ingestions in all suspected cases of amphetamines related psychiatric disorders as it can cloud the clinical picture.
+- Consider co-ingestions in all suspected cases of amphetamine-related psychiatric disorders as it can cloud the clinical picture.

-Most symptoms of amphetamines related psychiatric disorders resolve without pharmacotherapy in as little as one week with abstinence, and antipsychotics are not needed.
+- Most symptoms of amphetamine-related psychiatric disorders resolve without pharmacotherapy in as little as one week with abstinence, and antipsychotics are not needed.

 Enhancing Healthcare Team Outcomes

-Patients with amphetamines related psychiatric disorders are commonly encountered in the emergency department.
-This spectrum of diagnoses has high morbidity and should be rapidly diagnosed and treated.
-Emergency department clinicians and nurses must be aware of this diagnosis and its treatment, as well as make appropriate referrals for treatment.
-Because these patients may suffer from a variety of acute psychiatric disorders including suicidal or homicidal thoughts, close monitoring is vital.
-There is a high risk of interpersonal violence and self-harm in this subgroup, and healthcare staff should maintain caution whilst in close proximity.
+Emergency department clinicians and nurses must be aware of this diagnosis and its treatment and make appropriate referrals for treatment.
+Because these patients may suffer from various acute psychiatric disorders, including suicidal or homicidal thoughts, close monitoring is vital.
+There is a high risk of interpersonal violence and self-harm in this subgroup, and healthcare staff should maintain caution while in close proximity.
 The outcomes of these patients depend on the severity of psychiatric impairment and other comorbidities.
 For patients who abstain from the further use of amphetamines, the prognosis is good.
 However, many of these patients also have additional psychiatric disorders and often fail to comply with treatment.
 Many get lost to follow up and may eventually end up with legal problems leading to incarceration.
-(Level V)
+[Level 5]